xCarlos555/Emotion-Detection-Model/README.md

 # Emotion-Detection-Model

-## 📌 Introduction
+## Introduction
-This project implements a facial emotion recognition system based on **Facial Action Units (AUs)**, which are numerical indicators of muscle movements in the face according to the Facial Action Coding System (FACS).
+This project implements a facial emotion recognition system based on facial **Action Units (AUs)**, which are numerical indicators of muscle movements in the face according to the Facial Action Coding System (FACS).
 Instead of working directly on raw images, this system takes pre-extracted AU intensity values and predicts one of six basic emotions, using a neural network trained on synthetically generated AU datasets.

 The pipeline consists of three main components: